nadiahemati/portfolio/README.md

 # Portfolio — Nadia Hemati

-Responsive portfolio built with HTML, CSS & JS — showcasing frontend projects, Figma designs, and dark mode.
+A responsive and accessible personal portfolio website built with pure HTML, CSS, and vanilla JavaScript.

+It highlights my work as a Frontend Developer and UI/UX Designer, featuring live project links, Figma prototypes, and an interactive dark mode toggle.

+Designed with performance, simplicity, and usability in mind — this site demonstrates clean structure, semantic code, and modern web techniques.